softuji/softuji/README.md

 ### Hi there 👋 softuji trying some programs.

-About files:
-studiyng: exploring a countdown timer using Python.

-Studiyng part 2: trying out some string manipulations in Java.

-class_lab2 until 2.7: testing iterations within function and recursion in string processing.
-Plus, use new lambda function with reduce.

 <!--
 **softuji/softuji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.